scds/text-analysis-1/preparation.md

 2. Copy the text (ctrl/cmd + A to select all, then ctrl/cmd + C to copy) and,
 3. Paste into a text file (create one using Notepad on a Windows OS or TextEdit on a Mac and then ctrl/cmd + V to paste) and save with a .txt extension as Zwick.txt.

-**Note that the document is under [Crown copyright](https://www.ontario.ca/page/copyright-information-c-queens-printer-ontario)** (i.e. © Queen’s Printer for Ontario,  1991); please do not reproduce the text outside of your personal use for the purposes of the lesson.
+**Note that the document is under [Crown copyright](https://www.ontario.ca/page/copyright-information-c-queens-printer-ontario)** (i.e. © Queen’s Printer for Ontario,  1991); please do not reproduce the text outside of the purposes of the lesson unless you have determined your use falls under an applicable copyright exception.

 ## 2. Get the software